ekinbulut/ekinbulut/README.md

 Hi there!
 10+ years of experience as backend Developer with a passion for building scalable and robust web applications.
 My expertise lies in developing RESTful APIs, designing efficient database structures, and optimizing application performance.
 I enjoy contributing to open-source projects and experimenting with new tools and frameworks.

-Feel free to explore my repository to see some of my past projects and don't hesitate to reach out if you're interested in collaborating!
+Feel free to explore my repositories to see some of my past projects and don't hesitate to reach out if you're interested in collaborating!

-Love to develop with .net core, go and swift.
+Love to develop with .net core, go(newbee) and swift.

 ## Recent Blog posts